 If you’re SEO-dependent, then Google is another force that will loom over your operations like Mount Vesuvius looming over Pompeii.

 Google tends to target commercial sites more harshly than others, and wildly successful affiliate sites are regularly targeted.
-The next update can turn your empire into ash.
+The next update can turn your passive income empire into ash.

 How to mitigate this risk: Diversify, diversify, diversify.
 If you work multiple sites (or even multiple offers on the same site), you can easily weather storms.